matsens/erick/_posts/2020-01-04-2nd-gen-interactive-shell.md

 We haven't considered the shell itself.
 If you spend a lot of time in the shell, you might consider [zsh](https://en.wikipedia.org/wiki/Z_shell) or [fish](https://fishshell.com/).

+Or you could just be happy with the defaults.
+Every minute you spend tweaking your configuration is a minute you aren't doing creative and beautiful things.

 ---

 Thank you to [Chris Small](https://github.com/metasoarous) and [Connor McCoy](https://github.com/cmccoy), two previous group members who pointed me to some of these tools.
-Chris wrote the first version of the section on tmux.
+Chris wrote parts of the section on tmux as part of his course material for [fredhutch.io](http://fredhutch.io).